All listed hostels are handpicked, and reviewed personally by us!

 Well Ok, just scroll down a tiny bit more.

-Our #1 recommendation for a good time is Flying Pig Uptown.
+Our #1 recommendation for a good party time is Flying Pig Uptown.

 This fun hostel is located directly next to famous Vondelpark, just an 8-minute walk from Leidseplein.